-If you are unemployed (and have not been made involuntarily redundant) or retired when you submit a claim it is unlikely to be paid.
+If you’re unemployed (and have not been made involuntarily redundant) or retired when you submit a claim it is unlikely to be paid.

-If you are self-employed or a contract worker there may be some additional conditions in the policy that you will need to meet.
-For example, you may be asked to provide more evidence about your income.
+For example, you might be asked to provide more evidence about your income.
 Check the policy wording carefully if this is might to apply to you.